abergs/docs-playground/src/guide/admin-console.md

 ### Playground

-The **Playground** page gives access to a simple Passwordless demo you can use for testing devices.
+The **Playground** page gives access to a simple passwordless demo you can use for testing devices.

 ## Billing

 The **Billing** page allows you to upgrade to a paid organization and view a list of applications attached to your account.

 ## Admins